WilBndr/nao_pepper_project/meeting_minutes/meeting_22_05.md

 ### Improvement clue
 - Bluetooth connection to the robot for louder sound
+- Show battery level on the app
-- Button to remove the robot's autonomous mode on the Web App*
+- Button to remove the robot's autonomous mode on the Web App
 - Slow down some sentences of the NAO welcome script
 - Fix the problem when launching several behaviors in succession